Skip to main content

 The Interplay of Hormones Inflammation and Metabolism

-The associated with hormonal deficiencies are not solely a consequence of direct vascular effects.
+The cardiovascular risks associated with hormonal deficiencies are not solely a consequence of direct vascular effects.
 The intricate interplay between hormones, inflammation, and metabolism is a critical factor.
 Low testosterone levels are strongly associated with a state of chronic, low-grade inflammation, which is a well-established driver of atherosclerosis.

 Adipose tissue, particularly visceral fat, is a major source of pro-inflammatory cytokines, such as tumor necrosis factor-alpha (TNF-α) and interleukin-6 (IL-6).
 By promoting a reduction in visceral adiposity and an increase in lean muscle mass, TRT can help to shift the balance away from a pro-inflammatory state.